Azure/azure-cosmos-dotnet-v3/docs/observability.md

 ### Impact of this feature enabled
 * _Latency_: Customer should not see any impact on latency.
-* _Total RPS_: It depends on the infrastructure on which application using SDK is hosted and other factors but on a fully packed Azure Machine and making just point operations, impact should not be more than 10%.
+* _Total RPS_: It depends on the infrastructure the application using SDK is hosted on among other factors.
+On a fully packed Azure Machine where the SDK is using point operations, impact should not be more than 10%.
 * _Any other impact_: Collector needs around 18MB of in-memory storage to hold the data and this storage is always constant (it means it doesn't grow, no matter how much data we have)